 Surf Instructor Ivan Castillo, Manuel Antonio, Puntarenas, Costa Rica.
 Local Knowledge: Ivan from Manuel Antonio, Costa Rica.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-When we started to think about who would be the idea candidate for our Local Knowledge post, we decided we wanted to find a local who would personify Costa Rica’s relaxed vibe.
-It didn’t take long after meeting surfer and surf instructor Ivan Castillo to figure out he was our guy.
+When we started to think about who would be the idea candidate for our Local Knowledge interview for Manuel Antonio, we decided we wanted to find a local who would personify Costa Rica’s relaxed vibe.
+It didn’t take long after meeting local surfer and surf instructor Ivan Castillo to figure out Ivan was our guy.

 On our first afternoon at The Beach House, as I paddled out in the surf on a body board, I spotted Ivan having a surf.
 His smooth and unhurried style set him apart from the other surfers in the water.